Protecting Your Liverpool, NY Home’s Foundation: The Importance of a Proper Drainage System

 Dry Wells

-When a property doesn’t have a natural low point or a street outlet to daylight a drain, we install dry wells, underground chambers filled with gravel that collect water and slowly disperse it into the surrounding soil, away from the foundation.
-Dry wells work well for roof drainage and yard drainage in properties where running a pipe to the street isn’t practical.
+When a property doesn’t have a natural low point or a street outlet to daylight a drain, we install dry wells — underground chambers filled with gravel that collect water and slowly disperse it into the surrounding soil, away from the foundation.

 How We Assess and Design a Drainage Solution